ARMmbed/BLEIntros/GettingStarted/DevIntro.md

 5. Compile the code.
 It will be downloaded to your Downloads folder (on some browsers you may need to specify a download location).

-6. Drag and drop the compiled file to your board.
+6. Drag and drop the compiled file to your board as the target platform.

 7. Restart the board.